Twin blasts shake Jerusalem, killing teen and wounding 18

 The first explosion occurred near a typically crowded bus stop on the edge of the city.
 The second went off about half an hour later in Ramot, a settlement in the city's north.
 Police said one person died from their wounds and at least three were seriously wounded in the blasts.

-The victim was identified as 15-year-old Aryeh Shechopek, who was heading to a Jewish seminary when the blast went off, according to a notice announcing his death.
-Shechopek was a Canadian citizen, according to Canada's Ambassador to Israel Lisa Stadelbauer.
+The victim was identified as Aryeh Shechopek, a teenager who was heading to a Jewish seminary when the blast went off, according to a notice announcing his death.
+Shechopek was also a Canadian citizen, according to Canada's Ambassador to Israel Lisa Stadelbauer.
+There were conflicting reports over Shechopek's exact age.

 Tensions between Israelis and Palestinians have been surging for months, amid nightly Israeli raids in the occupied West Bank prompted by a spate of deadly attacks against Israelis that killed 19 people in the spring.
 There has been an uptick in recent weeks in Palestinian attacks.